vl1146/Performance-Adverse-Impact/README.md

 Data.csv contains a dataset of employee test scores, performance ratings, race, and gender.

-performanceadvimpact.R is a R script which contains structuring and statistical analysis of the data.
+performanceadvimpact.R is a R script which contains data structuring and statistical analysis of the data.